 King submitted the manuscript for the iconic thriller “Carrie” when he was 20.
 Guess how many times the script was rejected?
 30!
 The publishers just didn’t think it was worth it and he finally decided to throw it away.
 It was only after his wife retrieved it that the thriller was resubmitted to the publishers.

-What happened next was a classic tale of learning from failure.
+What happened next was a classic tale of learning from business failure.
 Today, Stephen King’s books have sold more than 350 million copies.

 Had his wife not asked him to finish the manuscript, it may never have seen the light of the day!